-The month of June is nearing an end and summer has officially arrived.
+June is here and summer temperatures are underway for most gardeners.
 The gardening season doesn’t stop for most gardeners, but it can slow down along with the higher temperatures of mid-summer.
-For those of us who enjoy spending our days digging in the dirt and immersed in foliage, you may have some garden questions–and I may have some answers to those questions!
+For those of us who enjoy spending our days digging in the dirt and immersed in foliage, you may have some late spring garden questions.
+We are happy to provide answers to those questions!

 My Poppies were blooming and beautiful just a few weeks ago and now they have disappeared.
 What happened to them?

-Can I still plant summer blooming bulbs in the middle or even end of June?
+Can I still plant summer blooming bulbs in late spring or early summer?